Yuba County’s groundwater history

-Since Yuba Water Agency’s establishment, protecting and enhancing Yuba County’s groundwater aquifer has been one of the agency’s foremost priorities.
+Since Yuba Water Agency’s establishment in 1959, protecting and enhancing Yuba County’s groundwater aquifer has been one of the agency’s foremost priorities.

 Yuba Water manages two groundwater subbasins in the region together as a unit.
 The North Yuba Subbasin is north of the Yuba River, while the South Yuba Subbasin is south of the Yuba River.
 Between 1948 and 1981, groundwater elevations in the South Yuba Subbasin declined an estimated 130 feet due to excessive groundwater pumping.

 In 1984, Yuba Water began delivering surface water from New Bullards Bar Reservoir to southern Yuba County to offset groundwater extraction, resulting in a groundwater elevation rise to near-historical levels.
 Through careful stewardship of local water resources, the groundwater basin recovered to historic levels, ensuring that the 80 percent of Yuba County residents who rely on groundwater as their sole source of supply continue to have reliable access.